-- On-site, in-school and online programs and curricula to jointly tackle early-school leaving, with an emphasis on improving digital skills; - Practical training and skill development for children not attending school; - Practical training and exchange programs for teachers and educators to update knowledge and upgrade the skills with special emphasis on teaching and mentoring people from vulnerable groups, trends and challenges of digitalization and sensitivity trainings.
+- On-site, in-school and online programs and curricula to tackle early-school leaving, with an emphasis on improving digital skills; - Practical training and skill development for children not attending school; - Practical training and exchange programs for teachers and educators to update knowledge and upgrade the skills with special emphasis on teaching, mentoring and inclusion of people from vulnerable groups, trends and challenges of digitalization and sensitivity trainings.

-2.1.3 Joint development of vocational training
+Type of action 3.
+Joint development of vocational training